-J.5.2.3 Evaluation and Assessment by a Workgroup
+Evaluation and Assessment by a Workgroup

-J.5.2.3.1 Following referral of a Modification Proposal, pursuant to sub-paragraph J.5.2.2.3, to a Workgroup, the panel shall invite representations or commission such studies, convene industry workshops and other evaluation as it deems appropriate in order that the panel is provided with sufficient information such that it can assess whether the Modification Proposal would better facilitate achievement of the SQSS Objectives.
+J.50 Following referral of a modification proposal, pursuant to sub-paragraph J.46, to a workgroup, the panel shall invite representations or commission such studies, convene industry workshops and other evaluation as it deems appropriate in order that the panel is provided with sufficient information such that it can assess whether the modification proposal would better facilitate achievement of the SQSS Objectives.

-J.5.2.3.2 The panel shall use its reasonable endeavours in order to ensure that evaluation and assessment by a Workgroup takes no longer than 6 months from its referral under sub-paragraph J.5.2.2.3 up to the submission of the Workgroup Report to the panel under sub-paragraph J.5.2.3.13 unless otherwise agreed by the panel.
+J.51 The panel shall use its reasonable endeavours in order to ensure that evaluation and assessment by a workgroup takes no longer than 6 months from its referral under sub-paragraph J.46 up to the submission of the workgroup report to the panel under sub-paragraph J.62 unless otherwise agreed by the panel.

-J.5.2.3.3 A Workgroup shall comprise at least 5 persons (who may be panel members) “Workgroup Quorum” or any such number of persons agreed by the panel.
+J.52 A workgroup shall comprise at least 5 persons (who may be panel members) “workgroup Quorum” or any such number of persons agreed by the panel.

-J.5.2.3.4 In addition to the Workgroup Quorum the panel shall appoint a Workgroup Chairperson who will ensure that meetings are conducted in a professional, proper, impartial and efficient manner.
+J.53 In addition to the workgroup Quorum the panel shall appoint a workgroup Chairperson who will ensure that meetings are conducted in a professional, proper, impartial and efficient manner.

-J.5.2.3.5 The Workgroup shall be assisted by a Secretary who shall be appointed by the panel.
-As soon as is practicable after each Workgroup meeting, the Secretary shall prepare and send to the Workgroup members the minutes of such Workgroup meeting, which shall be approved (or amended and approved) by the Workgroup at the next Workgroup meeting after they were so sent and, when approved, the Secretary shall publish the approved minutes (excluding any matter which it was agreed at such Workgroup meeting was not appropriate for such publication) on the ISOP website.
+J.54 The workgroup shall be assisted by a Secretary who shall be appointed by the panel.
+As soon as is practicable after each workgroup meeting, the Secretary shall prepare and send to the workgroup members the minutes of such workgroup meeting, which shall be approved (or amended and approved) by the workgroup at the next workgroup meeting after they were so sent and, when approved, the Secretary shall publish the approved minutes (excluding any matter which it was agreed at such workgroup meeting was not appropriate for such publication) on the ISOP website.

-J.5.2.3.6 A representative of the authority may attend any meeting of a Workgroup as an observer and may speak at any such meeting.
+J.55 A representative of the Authority may attend any meeting of a workgroup as an observer and may speak at any such meeting.

-J.5.2.3.7 The panel shall determine the terms of reference of each Workgroup and may change those terms of reference from time to time as it sees fit.
+J.56 The panel shall determine the terms of reference of each workgroup and may change those terms of reference from time to time as it sees fit.

-J.5.2.3.8 The terms of reference for a Workgroup must include provision in respect of the following matters:
+J.57 The terms of reference for a workgroup must include provision in respect of the following matters: